The Best Hot Pools in New Zealand

 Rotorua is New Zealand’s “hot spot” for geothermal activity so naturally, there are a fair few hot pools to enjoy.
 Hells Gate offers a unique hot pool experience with their hot mud pools!
 Rotorua mud is said to have all sorts of benefits for your skin and the soul so you can definitely justify a muddy bath at Hell’s Gate.
 Find out more about Hell’s Gate on Viator and Tripadvisor.
 By the way, you can find plenty of free natural hot springs in the area too.
 Just follow 5 Free Natural Hot Pools in Rotorua.

 Location: Tikitere, Rotorua, North Island.

 3. Hanmer Springs Thermal Pools

 New Zealand’s largest hot pool complex is a must for any professional relaxer!
 The town was even built around the hot pools which feed from natural spring water.
 More remarkable, the spring water takes 173 years to make its way into the hot pools after it first starts off as snow on the Hanmer Plains.
 Hanmer Springs Thermal Pools is made up of various hot pools each with their own unique experience, as well as water slides, lazy rivers and all that fun stuff.
 Check out Hanmer Springs Thermal Pools on Viator and Tripadvisor.
-Additionally, see more things to do in this Canterbury region town in 10 Must-Dos in and Around Hanmer Springs.
+Additionally, see more things to do in this Canterbury region town in the 10 Amazing Things to Do in Hanmer Springs.